redhataccess/pantheon/README.md

 ### Environment Variables
 **Project Root Directory**

 The build script provided in _scripts_ directory makes use of _PANTHEON_CODEBASE_ environmet variable.
-Set this variable in your .bashrc or .bash_profile script. _PANTHEON_CODBASE_ should point to the project's root directory.
+Set this variable in your .bashrc or .bash_profile script. _PANTHEON_CODEBASE_ should point to the project's root directory.

 **Sling and MongoDB**
 The scripts folder contains _pantheon_karaf.exports_ file.
 It contains the values required for patheon karaf distribution.
 If you are running MongoDB on a different port then